danabo/zhat/_posts/2020-06-19-primer-probability-theory.md

 ## Throwing darts

 [Above](#examples) I gave the reals as an example of a sample set.
 It is not hard to show that [every countable subset of the reals must have measure 0](https://proofwiki.org/wiki/Countable_Sets_Have_Measure_Zero).
 This gives rise to the classic conundrum that any particular number sampled from the real line (under, say, a Gaussian pdf) will have 0 probability of occurring.
-Or more poetically, throw a dart at a dart board, and wherever it lands there is 0 probability of it doing so (this is just the 2D version of the real line).
+Or {%marginnote "more poetically" "This is just the same thought experiment but in $\real^2$." %}, throw a dart at a dart board, and wherever it lands there is 0 probability of it doing so.

 My response is two-fold.
-In the case of the dart board, since we are invoking a physical process, I argue that there are only finitely distinguishable places the dart can land, limited by the precision of our measurement apparatus (e.g. a camera).
+In the case of the dart board, since we are invoking a physical process, I argue that there are only finitely many distinguishable places the dart can land, limited by the precision of our measurement apparatus (e.g. a camera).
 I assert that we can only ever have finite precision on measurements (see my [discussion on mutual information](http://zhat.io/articles/primer-shannon-information#proof-that-mi-is-fininte-for-continuous-distributions)).
-For this reason, sample spaces for physical processes are functionally finite, even if we model them as infinite.
+For this reason, event sets for physical processes are functionally finite, even if the sample set is infinite.

 Probability theory gives us an elegant way to model a physical process with continuous state while simulating measurements of finite precision.
 This brings me to the real line example.
-Assuming we have a pdf with support everywhere, for both the dart board and real line, the measure of intervals that are not just points will be non-zero, because such intervals are uncountable sets.
+Assuming we have a probability density function with [support everywhere](https://en.wikipedia.org/wiki/Support_(mathematics)), for both the dart board and real line, the measure of intervals that are not just points will be non-zero, because such intervals are uncountable sets.
 So choosing event intervals which correspond to measurement error bounds will produce events with non-zero probability.
-In short, you are taking the probability of a physical measurement outcome, not a state of the world (which is not directly accessible)!
-Countable events on $\real$ have essentially infinite precision, and you are in a sense {%marginnote "\"paying for\" more precision" "There is a direct connection between precision and information.
+In short, you are taking the probability of a physical measurement outcome, not a {%marginnote "state of the world!"
+"We could say states of the world are not directly accessible, but are only indirectly observable through finite measurement precision." %} {%marginnote "Singleton events" "Really any event containing finite or countably many samples in a sense is an infinite precision measurement, and conveys infinite information." %} on $\real$ have essentially infinite precision, and you are in a sense {%marginnote "\"paying for\" more precision" "There is a direct connection between precision and information.
 More precision means more bits.
 Infinite precision means infinite information, and 0 probability.
-This is why the entropy of most distributions on $\real$ is [infinite](http://zhat.io/articles/primer-shannon-information#shannon-information-for-continuous-distributions)." %} in your events with increasingly small probabilities.
+This is why the [entropy of most distributions on $\real$ is infinite](http://zhat.io/articles/primer-shannon-information#shannon-information-for-continuous-distributions)." %} in your events with increasingly small probabilities.
 At the limit, you pay for infinite precision with 0 probability.

 ## Borel's law of large numbers

 A classical interpretation of probability is that it represents the frequency of occurrence of some event in a repeatable process as the number of repetitions goes to infinity.
 This is sometimes called the **frequentist** interpretation of probability.

-Repeatable, in probabilistic terms, means **independently and identically distributed** (i.i.d.).
-That is, for RVs $X_1, X_2, \ldots$ the marginals are equal, $P_{X_1} = P_{X_2} = \ldots$, and their joint is the product of marginals, $P_{X_1, X_2, \ldots}(A) = P_{X_1}(A)\cdot P_{X_2}(A) \cdot \ldots$
+*Repeatable*, in the language of probability theory, means **independently and identically distributed** (i.i.d.).
+That is, for RVs $X_1, X_2, \ldots$ their marginals are equal, $P_{X_1} = P_{X_2} = \ldots$ (i.e. identical), and their joint distribution is the product of marginals, $P_{X_1, X_2, \ldots}(A) = P_{X_1}(A)\cdot P_{X_2}(A) \cdot \ldots$ (i.e. [independent](https://en.wikipedia.org/wiki/Independence_(probability_theory))).

 We have two problems:
 1. What does it mean for a physical process to be i.i.d.?